 Celebrating Maha Shivaratri in the city of Jaipur, Rajasthan, decorated elephants participate in a procession (top), while men perform as Krishna (with blue skin) and an unknown god, aiming at each other with bow and arrow.
 (Photos copyright © by Kaj Halberg)

-Janai is the sacred hand-spun string, which men from the three highest Hindu castes, Brahman, Kshatriya (in Nepal called Chhetri), and Vaishya, wear over their left shoulder and around their body.
+Janai is the sacred hand-spun string, which men from the three highest Hindu castes wear around their body, from the left shoulder to the right hip.
 During Janai Purnima, on Full Moon Day in July or August, every Tagadhari (‘wearer of the sacred string’) will replace his janai with a new one.

 For Vaishnavites (followers of Vishnu), the Muktinath Temple in Mustang, central Nepal, is an especially auspicious place to change your janai.
 During Janai Purnima, thousands of pilgrims are crowding around this temple.

 The 108 fountains at the Muktinath Temple are shaped as ox heads, with the exception of three, which depict mythic creatures.
 (Photo copyright © by Kaj Halberg)